-Students whose grades place them in more serious academic jeopardy as outlined above will be placed on Probation.
+Students whose grades place them in more serious academic jeopardy will be placed on Probation.
 While on Academic Probation, a student may schedule no more than twelve credits per semester.
 Students on Probation are strongly urged to meet with their faculty advisor and/or Student Success Center staff to assess their educational goals, learning strategies and styles, priorities, time management, and other needs.

 Reinstatement following Academic Suspension